cssnr/actions-tools/docs/support.md

 ## Get Help

-Feel free to request help for anything.
+Feel free to request help for anything, including install, setup, usage, etc.
+:material-information-outline:{ title="I will respond to all requests." }

 ### GitHub Discussions